'Philip K. Dick's Electric Dreams': TV Review

 It is almost impossible to satisfy that person.
 And you know who that person is.

-There are others like that and viewers will find that their reactions to each will vary based not only on what they've seen in the past (on big and small screens) but on the mood they are in at the moment.
-Despite some Electric Dreams episodes feeling overly familiar or their execution being less interesting than some similar sci-fi takes elsewhere, none of them is a turn-off and there are some real gems to be found here.
+There are others like that, and viewers will find that their reactions to each episode will vary based not only on what they've seen in the past (on big and small screens) but on the mood they are in at the moment.
+Despite some Electric Dreams episodes feeling overly familiar or their execution being less interesting than some similar sci-fi takes elsewhere, none of them is a turnoff, and there are some real gems to be found here.

 Because they are generally an hour long, the episodes have to be short movies; that sense of tightness helps some and hinders others (with the best giving you a sense of a complete, well-told story or an atmospheric, impressionistic short story).

-As an example of the mood assortment available in the anthology, "The Commuter" attempts a story that a full-blown movie would be built around: A train station agent discovers that passengers are going to a destination that doesn't exist on the map.
+As an example of the mood assortment available in the anthology, "The Commuter" attempts a story that a full-blown movie could be built around: A train-station agent discovers that passengers are going to a destination that doesn't exist on the map.
 Timothy Spall's performance as a loving father with a heartbreakingly troubled son makes this one of the better episodes you'll see, with Tuppence Middleton as a bewitching arbiter of a dreamworld (with a moral quandary for visitors).

-The same star-driven excellence can be found in the final episode, "Kill All Others," where Mel Rodriguez gives yet another of his sublimely great performances as possibly the last sane man in a "mega country" gone mad.
-His unwillingness to accept totalitarian methods that have crushed fellow citizens, his shock and fear at what's happening to a "MexUsCan," the three-countries-in-one future state presided over by Vera Farmiga, add nuance and compassion to a story that by its nature is meant to be heavy-handed and extreme.
+The same star-driven excellence can be found in the final episode, "Kill All Others," in which Mel Rodriguez gives yet another of his sublimely great performances as possibly the last sane man in a "megacountry" gone mad.
+His unwillingness to accept totalitarian methods that have crushed fellow citizens, his shock and fear at what's happening to a "MexUsCan" and the three-countries-in-one future state presided over by Vera Farmiga add nuance and compassion to a story that, by its nature, is meant to be heavy-handed and extreme.
 Written and directed by Dee Rees, "Kill All Others" achieves its ideal impact precisely because Rodriguez brings humanity and believability to his performance.

 Stars are everywhere in Electric Dreams — Bryan Cranston, Greg Kinnear, Steve Buscemi, Farmiga, Maura Tierney, Richard Madden, Mireille Enos, Essie Davis and others.
 So, too, are a litany of fine directors — Rees (Mudbound), Jeffrey Reiner (Fargo, Friday Night Lights), Tom Harper (Peaky Blinders), Alan Taylor (Game of Thrones, Mad Men) and more.